thosch1800/LogoMqttBinding/README.md

 # LogoMqttBinding
 MQTT binding for Siemens Logo

-Supports to sync values from and to Siemenas Logo PLC via MQTT.
+Supports to sync values from and to Siemens Logo PLC via MQTT.